Five Easy Lessons for Black History Month

 - Grades: PreK–K, 1–2, 3–5, 6–8

 Last February, during calendar time, I told my class about how February was Black History Month.
-Before I could go any further, I had a little redhead stand up and point to himself with both thumbs and say, “Black history is MY history!”
+Before I could go any further, I had a little redhead stand up and point to himself with both thumbs and say, "Black history is MY history!"
 I asked where he had heard that and he said, "The Disney Channel," but he wasn’t truly clear about what it meant.
-Now, I love that story but I also love the teachable moment it provided me.
-It was the perfect way for me to teach that although February is called Black History Month, it’s a time when we all continue to learn about human history that benefits/affects all of us.
+Now, I love that story, but I also love the teachable moment it provided me.
+It was the perfect way for me to teach that although February is called Black History Month, it’s a time when we all continue to learn about human history that benefits and affects all of us.

 To celebrate Black History Month, we make trading cards of different important figures of African ancestry who changed the world in many different ways.
 I use this downloadable trading card template and the following lessons to broaden my class’ knowledge about black history.
 The following lessons can be used in one focused week or over the course of the month.
 The length and detail of the sentences on the back of the trading card is easily differentiated for all grade levels and learners.